 Why does the taskbar move on its own?

-The most common cause for taskbar migration is that the taskbar was unlocked (which enables this kind of movement), and somehow this click-and-drag approach mistakenly happened.
-For example, perhaps you were moving something in another application, but “overshot” with the mouse click and ended up moving the taskbar instead.
+The most common cause for the taskbar to show up on an odd edge of the screen is that it was unlocked (which allows for this kind of movement), and somehow this click-and-drag approach mistakenly happened.
+For example, perhaps you thought you were moving something in another application, but “overshot” with the mouse click and ended up dragging and dropping the taskbar instead.

-Of course other types of mouse movement, and even the occasional bug, could result in the taskbar being moved to somewhere it’s not supposed to be.
+Of course, other types of mouse movement, and even the occasional bug, could result in the taskbar moving to somewhere unexpected.